University of East London

 Applicants with a conversion diploma/MSc must provide a PDF of the transcript of their first bachelors/undergraduate honours degree, demonstrating a 2:1 class of degree or above.

-Applicants who have qualifications, that they rely upon in their application, in a language other than English must provide a PDF of a certified translation of the certificate(s) and the transcript(s).
+Applicants who have any qualifications, that they rely upon in their application, in a language other than English must provide a PDF of a certified translation of the certificate(s) and the transcript(s).

-English language test
+English language

 Advice for your application